HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Usage.md

 	All tracks are generated as Read (Fragment) Per Million (or RPM) depth-normalized values.
 Multiple replicates are mean averaged and reported as a single track.

+	When the `--independent` flag is enabled (see below), individual replicate fragment coverage tracks are also generated, but these are not used in peak calling.

 - Chromosome normalization

 	For chromosome-specific normalizations, calculate the sum of alignments on the